9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 all results, if our result type is a list; or something more appropriate for some other exotic instance of `MonadPlus`.

-For small functions, such as those we present above, there\'s little benefit to using `mplus`.
+For small functions, such as those we present above, there's little benefit to using `mplus`.
 The advantage lies in more complex code and in code that is independent of the monad in which it executes.
-Even if you don\'t find yourself needing `MonadPlus` for your own code, you are likely to encounter it in other people\'s projects.
+Even if you don't find yourself needing `MonadPlus` for your own code, you are likely to encounter it in other people's projects.

 ### The name `mplus` does not imply addition

-Even though the `mplus` function contains the text \"plus\", you should not think of it as necessarily implying that we\'re trying to add two values.
+Even though the `mplus` function contains the text "plus", you should not think of it as necessarily implying that we're trying to add two values.

-Depending on the monad we\'re working in, `mplus` *may* implement an operation that looks like addition.
+Depending on the monad we're working in, `mplus` *may* implement an operation that looks like addition.
 For example, `mplus` in the list monad is implemented as the `(++)` operator.